UCLA-AVH Administrative Fellowship

 Fellows will additionally work in the UCLA EMC as a Clinical Instructor/Fellow and as an attending at AVH.
 At UCLA, fellows will primarily supervise UCLA residents while at AVH, fellows will primarily see patients as community physicians on their own.
 Given the high acuity, AVH is a great place for fellows to hone their clinical skills post-residency.

 Stipends and Benefits

 Fellows are hired as full time UCLA employees with commensurate health and retirement benefits.
 The annual salary is $100,000 with an additional $5,000 in travel expenses, $2,000 in CME and four weeks of vacation.
-In exchange, fellows are expected to work an average of four 12 shifts at AV and 2 shifts at UCLA monthly.
+In exchange, fellows are expected to work an average of four 12 hour shifts at AV and two 8 hour shifts at UCLA monthly.
 Additional shifts at both sites may be available based on wishes of the fellow and availability at each site.

 Applications and Interviews